 Our department provides a number of community related programs to enhance interaction and understanding among the residents which include a neighborhood watch program, Safety Town Program for pre-school children which is scheduled each summer to teach youngsters the importance of general safety, as well as a Juvenile Diversion Program which reaches out to schools and community organizations to help troubled kids get back on the right track.

-The Police Department has many different units which assist in all aspects of Police work, they are: Citizens Police Academy, Detective Bureau, Patrol Division, K-9 Unit, Citizens Emergency Response Team, Computer Forensics Unit.
-HIDTA (High Intensity Drug Trafficking Areas) and the Valley Enforcement SWAT, Hostage Negotiation & Accident Investigation teams.
+The Police Department has many different units which assist in all aspects of Police work, they are: Citizens Police Academy, Detective Bureau, Patrol Division, K-9 Unit, Citizens Emergency Response Team, Computer Forensics Unit and the Valley Enforcement SWAT, Hostage Negotiation & Accident Investigation teams.

 We want positive interaction with our citizens which will benefit all of us.
 In conclusion, it is a honor and a privilege to serve the citizens of the great Village of Orange.